karltunmoreno/Animal-List-Administrator/README.md

 As a zooker manager i want an application to help me orgaize animals, what they eat, and how they behave.
 In addition, I also added an option to add new zoo keeper emplyees by name, age, a fovorite animal.
 Node.js has built-in capabilities to create APIs, but Express.js makes it much easier to do so.
 It is also currently the industry standard, which makes it a very marketable technology to know.
 Let's use our well-honed research skills to learn how to use it by referring to its documentation.

+created a web server using the Express.js framework and added it to a front-end application that the local zoo is developing, called Animal List Administrator.
+The site’s data will live on the server build so that anyone can access it without having to download it.
+Also deployed application to Heroku, a cloud application platform that allows you to deploy applications with servers to a webpage.
 __________________________________________________________________________________________________________________________________________________________________